aaronbloomfield/slp/docs/django-getting-started.md

 1. Enter `django-admin startproject mysite`.
 This will create a `mysite/` directory with a bunch of files in it.
     - For the [Frameworks homework](hw-frameworks.html) ([md](hw-frameworks.md)), you probably will want to use "djangohw" as the project name
-	- You will need to change all instances of "mysite" to your actual project name ("djangohw", or whatever).
+	- You will need to change all instances of "mysite" in these directions to your actual project name ("djangohw", or whatever).
     - Note that you can call the binary `django-admin` or `django-admin.py`, as the former just invokes the latter.
 	- The Django directory that is created should be in your home directory on the course server.
 2. To view your project, you can run `python manage.py runserver` from inside the `mysite/` directory.
 This will print a URL, such as `http://127.0.0.1:8000/` -- you can view that URL in your browser, and it should look exactly like the image at the very bottom of this page.
 This will only work locally, though -- you can't view a Django project shown via the "runserver" command from the course server very easily (at least, not without redirecting ports).
-3. To update the database information, edit mysite/mysite/settings.py
+3. To update the database information, edit `mysite/mysite/settings.py`
     - To use MySQL, change the `ENGINE` value in `DATABASES` from `django.db.backends.sqlite3` to `django.db.backends.mysql`
 	- Enter values for your DB credentials: `USER`, `NAME`, `PASSWORD`, and `HOST`.
 	- A completed `DATABASES` section might look like the following: